SimonB87/DigitalDungen/readme.md

-# Digital dungeon
+# Digital dungeon :smiling_imp: :boom:

-A JavaScript dungeon crawler
+A JavaScript dungeon crawler :fire: and fighting game :feelsgood:

 ### Info:

+- Play the latest version [LIVE CLICK HERE!](https://simonb87.github.io/DigitalDungen/)
-- Game for testing OOP application in JavaScript.
+- Game for testing OOP application in :point_right: JavaScript :point_left: :sparkling_heart: .
-- Play the current version [LIVE CLICK HERE!](http://simonburyan.cz/digitaldungeon/)

 ### Description:

-- [x] Hero - a player venturing through the dungeon.
+- [X] Hero - a player venturing through the dungeon suspect:.

-- [x] Dungeon - map of 4 x 4 tiles.
+- [X] Dungeon - map of 4 x 4 tiles :european_castle: .

-- [ ] Danger - the player can run into monsters.
+- [X] Danger - the player can run into monsters :frog: :dragon_face: :ghost: .
 Monsters are hidden and reveal only, if hero enters their room.

-- [X] Monsters - beasts that fight with the hero.
-In a room there can be ususally one monster.
+- [X] Monsters - beasts :japanese_ogre: that fight with the hero.
+In a room there can be one monster :collision: :punch: .

 - [X] Discover dungeon - the hero passes the map.
-He can proceed in four directions (East, South, West, North).
+He can proceed in four directions (East, South, West, North) :door: .

-- [X] Target - hero has to go to the end of the game area.
+- [X] Target - hero has to go to the end of the game area :flags: .

-- [ ] Hero hit points - hero has 3 God Blessings, which can regenerate him 3 times, if his hit points went to 0.
+- [ ] Hero hit points - hero has 3 God :godmode: Blessings :raised_hands: , which can regenerate him 3 times :heart:, if his hit points went to 0 :skull:.
 Hero can use points for minor healing.

-- [ ] Action - round starts by appearing on the given square on the square.
-If a monster appears in front of hero, he can fight he monster or flight.
+- [X] Action - round starts by appearing on the given square on the square.
+If a monster :japanese_goblin: appears in front of hero :rage1: , he can fight the monster, defend himself or flight.

-- [ ] Fighting the monster - Monster attacks first.
-Hero can fight back or heal himself.
-The battle ends with monster or hero defeated.
+- [ ] Fighting the monster - Monster :dragon: attacks first.
+Hero :rage2: can fight back or heal himself.
+The battle ends with monster or hero defeated :collision: .

-- [ ] Treasures - hero can loot momnster treasures, which consist of points, armor and weapons.
+- [ ] Treasures - hero can loot monster treasures, which consist of points, armor and weapons.

+- [ ] Music - user can choose between ambient music tracks.

 ### Link:

 [Simon Buryan](http://www.simonburyan.cz)
-Front End Web Developer - author of the game
+- Front End Web Developer - author & developer of the game

+- Design of tiles by [Moon tribe](https://moon-t.com)

 ### Current Status: